 Margin drift is the silent killer of small-shop profitability.
 Costs creep up by a few percent, you don't pass them through, the margin shrinks invisibly over months.
 The drift insight surfaces this before it becomes a real problem.

 A product's margin contribution is its sale price minus VAT minus COGS, multiplied by units sold.
-Margin drift is when that contribution shrinks week-over-week without an obvious cause — sales steady, but margin per unit slipping.
+Margin drift is when that contribution shrinks week-over-week without an obvious cause — sales hold steady, but the margin per unit quietly slips.
+It's easy to miss day-by-day because each week's change is small; over a four-week trend the slow leak becomes obvious.

 In the Insights panel on Statistics, a margin drift tag fires when a product's per-unit margin drops by more than ~10% over a four-week rolling window.
 The card shows which product, which direction, and the per-unit change.
 You can click in for the chart.